UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 In this case, column names are provided directly about the data in a line starting with a single comment character (`#`).

 While a flexible format, it is heavily structured with abbreviations and symbols with important meaning, _e.g._ phased genotypes are separated by `|`, while unphased ones are separated by `/`.
-The example is taken from the file specification at https://samtools.github.io/hts-specs/VCFv4.2.pdf, and we could spend an enormous amount of time unpacking this example.
+The example is taken from the file specification in the [VCFv4.2 specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf), and we could spend an enormous amount of time unpacking this example.

 Important things to note are: